-- 125. "Accordance with the law" means that the exercise of State power, in particular coercive power, must have support in statute law, subordinate legislation or case law.
-The Court has increasingly stressed the need for the law to satisfy qualitative criteria, in particular, minimum standards of foreseeability and for discretionary powers to be drafted carefully, identifying the addressees, the objects of the exercise of power, the limits, temporal and otherwise on its exercise etc. The problem in this area is reconciling the need for flexibility (above para 19) and the need for foreseeability.
-The "necessity" requirement is essentially a test of the proportionality of an infringement, and involves looking at the control system for preventing abuse of discretionary powers.
-Where the Court finds that a measure complained of is not "in accordance with the law", then it does not proceed to examine whether the measure satisfies the requirements of "necessity in a democratic society".
-The majority of cases relating to intelligence accountability have dealt only with the "accordance with law" requirement.
-46 In several European States aspects of the legal basis have been found to be inadequate.
+intelligence accountability have dealt only with the "accordance with law" requirement.
+In several European States aspects of the legal basis have been found to be inadequate.
 This has given legislators the opportunity to address the principles that should govern this important area of State activity and to lay down limits to the work of such agencies.
-Where this opportunity has been taken properly the security and intelligence agencies have obtained increased legitimacy. - 126.
-The requirement of "effective remedies" in Article 13 is a variable requirement.
+Where this opportunity has been taken properly the security and intelligence agencies have obtained increased legitimacy.

+- 129. The requirement of "effective remedies" in Article 13 is a variable requirement.
 The more serious the alleged violation of a Convention right, and the more important the right is to the individual in question, the more remedies which should be available.
 However, in the first significant case involving security intelligence the Court dealt with, Klass v.
 FRG, the Court considered that Article 13 had a subsidiary character to the substantive rights in the Convention.
 The Court stated that "an effective remedy ... must mean a remedy which is as effective as can be having regard to the restricted scope for recourse inherent in any system of secret surveillance".
-47 Thus, Article 13 could not be interpreted so as to nullify the efficacy of the measures of secret surveillance already found to be compatible with the protection of privacy set out in Article 8. - 127.
+Thus, Article 13 could not be interpreted so as to nullify the efficacy of the measures of secret surveillance already found to be compatible with the protection of privacy set out in Article 8. - 130.
 The main Convention article which has given rise to discussions regarding the control systems for security intelligence is Article 8, and in relation to the specific issues of surveillance and records/screening.
-The leading case on security surveillance is the Klass case (see para 159 below), now supplemented by Weber and Saravia v.
+The leading case on security surveillance is the Klass case (see para 210 below), now supplemented by Weber and Saravia v.
 Germany.
 As regards security records/screening, the leading case is Leander v.
-Sweden49 now supplemented with Segerstedt-Wiberg v.
-Sweden50 concerning remedies as regards security screening.
-In both areas there are also a number of Commission decisions.
-51 - 128.
-The ECtHR has furthermore delivered important judgments relating to the use of security material and effective remedies as regards deportations on security grounds (Articles 3 and 8, respectively where the deportee risks torture or inhuman treatment or the deportation interferes with family life)52 and as regards the availability of judicial remedies for security decisions
+Sweden now supplemented with Segerstedt-Wiberg v.
+Sweden concerning remedies as regards security screening.
+In both areas there are also a number of Commission decisions. - 131.
+The ECtHR has furthermore delivered important judgments relating to the use of security material and effective remedies as regards deportations on security grounds (Articles 3 and 8, respectively where the deportee risks torture or inhuman treatment or the deportation interferes with family life) and as regards the availability of judicial remedies for security decisions affecting "civil rights" and fair trial (Article 6).
+In these cases the Court has required the creation of special mechanisms, reconciling the use of intelligence material with the right of fair proceedings, and as such they are relevant to intelligence accountability in the wide sense.

 ECtHR, Weber and Saravia v.
 Germany judgment of 29 June 2006.
 See also ECtHR, Tsavachidis v.
-Greece judgment of 28 October 1997 and the Amann and Rotaru cases, op. cit.
+Greece judgment of 28 October 1997, the Amann and Rotaru cases, op. cit. and the post 2007-cases noted at para.
+133.

-See, in particular, ECtHR, Amann v.
+&lt;sup>48 See, in particular, ECtHR, Amann v.
 Switzerland judgment of 16 February 2000; Rotaru v.
 Romania judgment of 4 May 2000.

-47 Op. cit. para 69.
+&lt;sup>49 Op. cit. para 69.

-ECtHR, Leander v.
+&lt;sup>51 ECtHR, Leander v.
 Sweden judgment of 26 March 1987.

-50 ECtHR, Segerstedt-Wiberg v.
+&lt;sup>52 ECtHR, Segerstedt-Wiberg v.
 Sweden judgment of 6 June 2006.

-51 See in particular Hilton v.
+&lt;sup>53 See in particular Hilton v.
 UK, 12015/86, 57 DR 108 (1988), Nimmo v.
 UK, 12327/86, 58 DR 85 (1989), Hewitt and Harman v.
 UK, No. 12175/86, 67 DR 88 (1989) Christie v.
 UK, No. 21482/93, 78A DR 119 (1994), Brinks v.
 Netherlands No. 9940/04, 5 April 2005.

-52 ECtHR, Chahal v.
+&lt;sup>54 ECtHR, Chahal v.
 UK judgment of 15 November 1996 and Al-Nashif and others v.
 Bulgaria judgment of 20 June 2002.